konnekt/art and technology

 Arduino IDE (Integrated Development Environment)

-Software for writing and uploading code to Arduino boards, enabling customized interaction.
+A software platform designed for writing, debugging, and uploading code to Arduino boards, facilitating the development of customized interactive systems.

 Arduino Boards